 - BI tools

-- Data Science Applications (e.g., integration to R and Python)
+- Data science applications (for example, integration with R and Python)

-- Other applications which access data from the DWH
+- Other applications that access data from the data warehouse

 Check the connectivity for all of your existing tools to Exasol (see Ecosystem Overview).
-If any tool is not supported, look for alternatives tools.
-For example, you can use DBVisualizer or DBeaver as an alternative to Teradata Studio.
+If none of the tools are supported, look for alternatives.
+For example, you can use DBVisualizer or DBeaver as an alternative to

 Document all your existing environments and consider them for your migration plan.
 For example: